sanjay067-cse/100-python-projects/Day02-Tip-Calculator/README.md

-# Day 02 Project: Tip Calculator
+# Project 02: Tip Calculator

 A simple python program that:
 <br>
 🔸Takes input for the total bill, desired tip percentage, and number of people to split the bill.
 <br>